 Without actual fat in the batter, while the bottoms of these donuts browned nicely on a greased pan, the tops didn’t.
 The flavor is impeccable, but the presentation is a bit lacking.
 For nice evenly browned donuts, add in 2 tablespoons of either melted lard (which is shelf stable) or crisco (which I won’t use, but to each his own).

 No browning on the top isn’t a big deal though, the bottoms browned perfectly and the tops are getting covered in frosting.
 Problem solved!

+With two toddlers in the house, a slathering of pink frosting is a must.
 The frosting/donut glaze is made from crushed freeze-dried strawberries, powdered sugar, and water.
 Lacking powdered sugar, regular sugar dissolved in a tiny bit of water and thickened with a tiny bit of starch (corn, tapioca or potato) would work just as well.
 The strawberries help this frosting gel beautifully, and it sets up nicely if you give it about 10 minutes to rest before eating the donuts.